SilkRose/Pony/stories/buy-my-butt/buy-my-butt-meta.md

 - Pinkie and Rarity are cuddling.
 - Rarity says her flanks are very soft.
 - Pinkie gets the idea to sell cushions of her cutie mark.
+- What if at first Pinkie wanted one so she could feel how soft it is then had the idea to sell them?
 - Pinkie tries to get Rarity to make them, eventually convincing her.
 - Heart shaped cushions?
 - Rarity validates the softness?